amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 suggests an invalid or malicious client implementation.
 After sending the 415 error response, DOTS servers SHOULD terminate the data channel connection with the invalid client.

+### Caching {#data-channel-resources-caching}

+DOTS server responses sent over the DOTS data channel MUST NOT be cached by the DOTS client.
+DOTS server implementations MUST include the Cache-Control with a value of "no-cache", as desc